Reading

 • A PDF document for downloading/printing

-You can specify that RMarkdown should produce multiple outputs using the following syntax in the YAML header:
+You can specify that Quarto should produce multiple outputs using the following syntax in the YAML header:

 You can read more about the YAML header and all the options here.
 Note that you can specify many options for each output format to change the theme, structure, etc.

-However, if you click the “Knit” button in RStudio, it will only make one output.
+However, if you click the “Render” button in RStudio, it will only make one output.
 To ‘render’ all of them, you have to use a command like this in the R Console.

 Data